eraofchaos/eraofchaos.github.io/artifacts/Pendant of Holiness.md

 ---
 title: "Artifacts - Angelic Alliance - Pendant of Holiness"
 permalink: /artifacts/Pendant of Holiness/
-excerpt: "Angelic Alliance - Pendant of Holiness.
+excerpt: "Era of Chaos  Angelic Alliance - Pendant of Holiness.
 A necklace from an Angel.
 One of the components of the Angelic Alliance."
 last_modified_at: 2021-03-18
 locale: en
 ref: "Pendant of Holiness.md"